godotengine/godot-website/collections/_article/rendering-priorities-september-2024.md

 categories: ["progress-report"]
 author: Clay John
 image: /storage/blog/covers/rendering-priorities-september-2024.webp
-date: 2024-09-18 9:00:00
+date: 2024-09-23 9:00:00
 ---

 It's time again to update everyone on the activities of the rendering team.
 We have been hard at work fixing countless bugs and improving the renderer.
 Now that 4.3 is out, we have taken the chance to re-assess our priorities.

 ## Get Involved

 As a reminder, we are always in need of more help.
-The rendering team is very small and none of us are working on the renderer full time.
-If you are interested in helping out please consider joining the #rendering channel on [chat.godotengine.org](chat.godotengine.org), joining the weekly meetings that place, or just opening a pull request!
+The rendering team is very small and none of us are working on the renderer full-time.
+If you are interested in helping out, please consider joining the #rendering channel on [chat.godotengine.org](chat.godotengine.org), joining the weekly meetings that place, or just opening a pull request!

 In addition to the priorities listed here, you can get started contributing by fixing bugs.
 We have been categorizing bugs by complexity and priority in the new [Rendering Issue triage project](https://github.com/orgs/godotengine/projects/78) to make it easier for new contributors to discover bugs that need attention.